2003 Dutch TT: MotoGP race report

 Lap seventeen and Gibernau is still leading without any problems.
 The gap Biaggi has to Rossi is now +4.954 seconds.
 The circuit has now dried up significantly.
 Haga is now starting to struggle significantly, having a moment exiting the Strekkenwal (Turn 9) and allowing Checa to close up at a rapid pace.
 Jacque behind also has a bit of a moment.

 On lap eighteen and Haga is still ahead of Checa who wants to find a way past.
 Behind them, Capirossi is also trying to overtake Jacque for sixth spot.
 Gibernau's gap to Biaggi is now +9.733 seconds.

 Lap nineteen, the penultimate lap, has begun and Haga has crashed out of the race, highsiding over a puddle and failing to keep it after Checa had already passed him.
 Confused and disappointed he stands up and looks at his wrecked bike in the dirt and grass, knowing that his race is finished.

 The final lap - lap twenty - has begun and Gibernau still has a massive lead over the competition.
 Biaggi is still second and Rossi still third.
-There are no troubles for the Telefónica Movistar Honda rider, who cruises home, even checking behind him to see if no one is there and then standing up as a total sign of victory to cross the line and win the race - his third win of the season.
-A bit further behind is a jubilant Biaggi who comes home second, possibly because he knows he has defeated Rossi today.
-Rossi himself however crosses the line third with a big wheelie, knowing he's still leading the championship.
+There were no troubles for the Telefónica Movistar Honda rider, who cruises home, even checking behind him to see if no one is there and then standing up as he crosses the line and win the race - his third win of the season.
+A bit further behind is Biaggi who comes home second, Possibly has Beaten Rossi.
+Rossi himself however crosses the line third with a big wheelie, as he's still leading the championship.
 In fourth comes home a satisfied Checa, in fifth Jacque and in sixth Capirossi.

 On the parade lap back to parc-fermé, Gibernau celebrated by putting his finger in the air, then tries to stand up on his bike again.
 He also waves at the crowd and makes kissing gestures at the audience.
 He then stands up on his bike once more and fistpumps the air.
 Biaggi celebrates likewise, waving at the audience and being complimented by the marshalls.
 Rossi however, straight up does multiple wheelies to celebrate instead.
 Gibernau then stops to do a burnout in front of the fans, much to their and the nearby marshalls approval.
 The track gets invaded by some of Gibernau's fans, who surround him and give him the Spanish flag, to which he continues his way shortly after, waving the flag with pride.
 He continues his festivities with the crowd cheering him on.
 The other two men, Biaggi and Rossi, now slowly make their way back to parc-fermé as the marshals greet them on.
 On the way back, Rossi runs out of fuel and then tries to push his bike by foot.